 The move is also likely to give a boost to digital payments.
 Notwithstanding the reissue of the larger denomination notes later on, the volume of digital payments and the number of bank account holders are definitely set to increase, but will not directly result in a push towards a cashless economy, which bears its own costs and benefits.
 (Read my analysis of what a cashless economy would entail here).

 The bold step has been taken and in a single stroke has managed to eradicate large amounts of unaccounted money in the economy.
 However, a lot of issues need to be addressed to make this move a complete success and to ensure that it is not a temporary measure that gets reversed with the flow of time.

 Immediately, the RBI has to ensure that the transaction costs remain as low as possible.
 It should have had the foresight to release enough number of 100 rupee notes and must ensure that the new 500 and 2000 rupee notes get into circulation within a reasonable amount of time.
 Of utmost importance is that the government comes up with measures to allay the fears of legitimate cash holders and find means to make sure that the poor are not robbed of their earnings or savings.

-In the larger picture, the government needs to come up with a comprehensive strategy to counter the sources of black money, such that there will be no circular return to the starting point.
+In the larger picture, the government needs to come up with a comprehensive strategy to Automatic device for the counting of banknotes or coins.
+More the sources of black money, such that there will be no circular return to the starting point.
 Else, this entire exercise, which has significant costs, will end up being futile.

 (Anupam Manur is a Policy Analyst at the Takshashila Institution, an independent and non-partisan think tank and school of public policy.
 He tweets at @anupammanur.)